OpenTopography/RGR-pdal-topo/README.md

 # RGR-pdal-topo
-RGR-pdal-topo is a containerized development environment for processing point cloud data into raster grids, computing topographic metrics, and performing basic classiciation for geological mapping.
+RGR-pdal-topo is a containerized development environment for processing point cloud data into raster grids, computing topographic metrics from DEMs, and performing basic DEM classiciation for geological mapping.
 This repository contains Python modules, scripts, and notebooks that:
 - Use PDAL to request data from The National Map and the Entwine Amazon S3 bucket that hosts USGS 3DEP lidar point clouds
 - Generate DEM grids from point clouds using PDAL and GDAL-based python modules